shrivastavasamarth22/safebuy_partner/README.md

 - [ ] Solve tabBarVisible bug which hides tabBar in inventory screen even at first render
 - [x] Wire up bottom sheets for shop settings page
 - [x] Add action creators for shop reducer
-- [ ] Start working on authFlow on first use of app
+- [x] Start working on authFlow on first use of app
 - [ ] Solve weird behavior of AsyncStorage where user_img is not registering and swapping for shop_img and then restore functionality inside Camera Screen and App.js
+- [ ] Fix clashing between change functions in the otp screen, i.e. between the backspace onKeyPressed functions and onChangeFunctions
+- [ ] Disable back tracking in AuthFlow navigation